 Tips & Tricks

-- Hot dog sausages are the most popular sausage used in the traditional Haitian Spaghetti
+- Hot dog sausages are the most popular sausage used in the traditional Haitian spaghetti

-- Tomato ketchup is often added to this or used instead of the tomato paste, adding extra flavoring to the dish
+- Tomato ketchup is often added to this or used instead of the tomato paste, adding extra flavoring to the dish and a little sweetness from the sugar

-This Haitian Spaghetti can be stored in the fridge for 3-4 days.
+Haitian spaghetti can be stored in the fridge for 3-4 days.
 Let it sit out for about 30 minutes, if possible, before you heat it up.
 Add a little bit of water or stock (chicken or vegetable) when you are heating it up.
 It will keep the spaghetti from drying out.

 Haitian epis is basically a blend of spices, herbs and seasoning that is used as a base in most Haitian dishes.
 It is made up of onion, garlic, vinegar, olive oil, peppers and parsley along with a number of other herbs as spices.
 It can include bouillon cubes, thyme, rosemary, chili, lime and so much more.
 A few spoons of epis can be added to most dishes to give it a lovely, spicy, Haitian twist.
 Epis can last in the fridge for up to a week in the fridge and for 3-4 months in the freezer.

-While, hot dog sausages are most commonly found in Haitian Spaghetti, you can use any sausage you prefer or have available.
+While, hot dog sausages are most commonly found in Haitian spaghetti, you can use any sausage you prefer or have available.
 Chicken sausage, spicy pork and even vegetarian or tofu sausages taste good with this.
 Just slice up your sausage of choice, sauté in oil, till it gets cooked and then carry on with the rest of the recipe.

 While traditional Haitian Spaghetti has sausages in it, you can add your own little twist to make it vegan or vegetarian.
-You can use a plant-based sausage or just eliminate it completely and replace with vegetables.
+You can use a plant-based sausage, salami or just eliminate it completely and replace with vegetables.
 If you choose plant-based sausage, Field Roast is a fantastic brand at the time of this writing.
 You can add more peppers, peas, asparagus and broccolini, which are good options, but you can really go with anything you like.

 Spaghetti: Linguini and fettuccini are both good options.
 Angel hair pasta is another alternative, but because it is so fine, you have to ensure you don’t overcook it or cook it as long as you cook regular spaghetti, as it gets mushy.

 Sausages: You can use any sausage you like, dice it and cook it and it is ready to go.
-Spicy pork, any hot dog sausage, chicken and turkey go well with the Haitian Spaghetti.
+Spicy pork, any hot dog sausage, chicken and turkey go well with the Haitian spaghetti.
 You can also use a vegan or vegetarian sausage.

-Tomato paste: Tomato ketchup is very often used in Haitian Spaghetti, and you can either use it instead of tomato sauce or along with.
+Tomato paste: Tomato ketchup is very often used in Haitian spaghetti, and you can either use it instead of tomato sauce or along with.

 Epis: Epis is optional, but it really does elevate the spaghetti and gives it a nice rich flavor.
 You can quickly make it at home with a few ingredients.